Our website was given a gold award for 2016 by Railfuture

 We have negotiated better connections in Carlisle, Barrow, Carnforth and Lancaster

-We have successfully lobbied for increased services including the introduction of a fourth Sunday service between Carlisle and Whitehaven and a later train from Barrow
+We have successfully lobbied for increased services between Carlisle and Barrow

 Our top priorities for the future are:

-- more trains stopping at Braystones and Nethertown – although request stops, only four trains a day will stop on weekdays despite these villages losing their bus service
+- more trains stopping at Braystones and Nethertown – although request stops, only three-seven trains a day stop despite these villages losing their bus service

 - improved toilets at Sellafield – there is currently a single antiquated toilet for this busy station